kailash-manasarovar/statement/docs/timeline/2024/may.md

 - My sight is still blurry today.
 - I was eventually [diagnosed with an unusual pre-glaucoma condition](november.md#pre-glaucoma-diagnosis) at Rutnin Eye Hospital in Bangkok in November 2024.

-### Team mutiny

-- No help given.
-- They want me to leave.

 ### Post-Bali

 - Polygon is done with me post-Bali.
+- My team mutiny, led by Hans, and no-one on the management team does anything about it.
+- His behavior is utterly insubordinate and so outrageous I'm forced to stop calling team meetings as he sabotages them with (pretend?) rage.
-- Post-Bali, bullying continues over the following month after Bali where another employee, on Gabriel's orders, tries to pretend my systems are unusable, but he can't really and he just looks stupid.
-It's all in the Git records.
+- Another employee, Jarrod Watts, on Gabriel's orders, tries to break what is [a very robust documentation system](https://squidfunk.github.io/mkdocs-material/) in order to *make it look like* my system is unusable, but he can't really and [his attempts make him look a bit stupid](https://github.com/jarrodwatts/polygon-docs/commits/main/?since=2024-06-21&until=2024-06-30).
 - The implication, however, is that I am incompetent.
 And mud sticks.
-- This has been Gabriel's outward view of me since January after hearing from Grace Torrellas about my women's rights activities, and why, I assume, he stopped giving me any work at that time.
+- My system gets hacked by a script that creates thousands of issues in the [GitHub repo](https://github.com/0xPolygon/polygon-docs/issues) and I know it's an inside job.
-- However, there is something much more sinister going on at Polygon and I believe colleagues were instructed to go for me as aggressively as they pleased as whatever they had needed me for in Bali was now over and they were keen I left the company, and quickly.
+- Whatever Polygon had required from me in Bali was now over, and they were keen I left the company, and quickly.
-- Bullying just got worse and worse for me after Bali with the intention, I believe, of me leaving, which I didn't.
-- The reason there are nearly 3000 issues in the [GitHub repo](https://github.com/0xPolygon/polygon-docs/issues) is because my job was hacked by my colleagues around the time they had had enough of whatever they were doing with me and were ready to get rid of me.
-Did they know I was about to be murdered?
+- Did they know I was about to be murdered?
-- Do they know that *switcheroo* involves long-term blinding of a target with poisons in her home so that she doesn't notice the slow deterioration of her sight, then drugging while it's happening so she can't make people out.
+- Do they know that *switcheroo* involves long-term blinding of a target with poisons in her home so that she doesn't notice the slow deterioration of her sight, then drugging while it's happening so she can't make people out?
+- My sight appears to permanently maimed although I have faith in God's miracles.
-- My sight is permanently maimed, by the way.
-I have little peripheral vision and everything is always blurry unless I'm wearing my reading glasses.
+- I have very little peripheral vision and everything is always blurry unless I'm wearing my reading glasses.
-- Will be checking this again soon, but very upset.
-- Do they know also that targets are long-term drugged - probably methanol I would say - so the blindness is exacerbated and they also lose their ability to make sensible decisions, and this is why I can't play chess anymore.
+- Do they also know also that targets are long-term drugged - probably with methanol or anti-freeze I would say - so that blindness is exacerbated and we lose our cognitive skills including our ability to make sensible decisions about our lives?

 ### John Michael (JT)